flyteorg/flyte/rfc/system/3346-array-node.md

 We propose to introduce a new Flyte Node type, namely ArrayNode.
 The ArrayNode will contain a definition for the mappable subnode, operating on a collection of input / output lists, and integrating into the existing Flyte DAG just like any other Node type.
 This means a `map_task` will be executed entirely within FlytePropeller, leveraging the existing Node traversal rather than encapsulating as a separate plugin.
 This is the "secret sauce" in supporting the missing functionality.

-The main challenge in this implementation is maintaining support for the specific efficiencies that the current approach employees.
+The main challenge in this implementation is maintaining support for the specific efficiencies that the current approach employes.
 The `map_task` is more than syntactic sugar, to achieve better performance it:
 - Does not copy individual list input values for each subtask, rather flytekit is informed of the specific input index that it will read directly.
 This reduces the I/O costs of scaling `map_task`.
 - Performs asynchronous batched cache lookups, minimizing the cost of datacatalog RPCs
 - Stores subtask state using a bitarray rather than full resolution plugin metadata.
 This minimization reduces the information on each subtask, allowing for more effective scaling.